TaatiTeam/OCW/README.md

 flake8 .
 ```

-Then, submit you change as a pull request.
+Then, submit your change as a pull request.

 ## Citing